absorb-it/openhab-blockly-nspanel/docs/blockLibrary_nspanel_cards_cardGrid.md

 ### Standard Top Configuration

-- The *NSPanel Item* which is used to control the panel with MQTT.

 - The Page Title which is used for this page.

 - The Refresh Time, after that time the page contents got refreshed.
 This might be useful when displaying some changing entities on the page, like lights or switches, to keep them in sync with their openHAB status (you can also use some rule to trigger the update via the [Callback remote control options](blockLibrary_nspanel_callback_callback.md)).
+This refresh timeout won't work (and will be ignored) when [directly started with context](blockLibrary_nspanel_helpers_startScriptWithContext.md), it needs to be called from *CallBack* for this to work.

 - Navigation items (previous, next) to easily enable some link to other cards.
 Best choose the [Navigation String Helper](blockLibrary_nspanel_helpers_navString.md) from the NSPanel Helpers Menu.
 These items will be displayed in the top area left or right.